-While existing California law is clear that factual inputs to the decision maker must be on the record, it is not clear whether ex parte contacts concerning law or policy are permissible.
-Existing Government Code Section 11513.5 prohibits ex parte contacts with an administrative law judge employed by the Office of Administrative Hearings, but is silent as to the majority of administrative adjudications in California that do not fall under it.
-In many state agencies ex parte contacts are tolerated or encouraged.
-52
+Administrative Hearings, but is silent as to the majority of administrative adjudications in California that do not fall under it.
+In some state agencies ex parte contacts are tolerated or encouraged.55

 Fundamental fairness in decision making demands that any arguments to the decision maker on law and policy be made openly and be subject to argument by all parties.
 The proposed legislation prohibits ex parte communications with the decision maker, subject to several qualifications necessary to facilitate the decision-making process: